-Each program must satisfy applicable Program Criteria (if any).
+Each program at the Bachelor's or Master's level must satisfy applicable Program Criteria (if any).
 Program Criteria provide the specificity needed for interpretation of the general criteria as applicable to a given discipline.
 Requirements stipulated in the Program Criteria are limited to the areas of curricular topics and faculty qualifications.
 If a program, by virtue of its title, becomes subject to two or more sets of Program Criteria, then that program must satisfy each set of Program Criteria; however, overlapping requirements need to be satisfied only once.